Admission criteria

 Pathways to university and entry schemes

-If you successfully complete a non-degree course, such as foundation studies, a preparatory course, or a certificate, diploma or associate degree course, a university may guarantee you entry into a particular degree course.
+If you successfully complete a non-degree course, such as a diploma or a uni prep program, a university may guarantee you entry into a particular undergraduate degree.
 Otherwise, you can use your non-degree studies to apply and compete for admission to other degree courses.
 You may also be awarded credit for some studies undertaken in your non-degree course.

 TAFE and private college courses